GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

-Recall that in the ``SolidMechanics_LagrangianFEM`` section, ``rock`` is designated as the material in the computational domain.
+Recall that in the ``SolidMechanics_LagrangianFEM`` section, ``rock`` is the material of the computational domain.
 Here, the isotropic elastic model ``ElasticIsotropic`` is used to simulate the mechanical behavior of ``rock``.

-The constitutive parameters such as the density, the bulk modulus, and the shear modulus are specified in the International System of Units.
+All constitutive parameters such as density, bulk modulus, and shear modulus are specified in the International System of Units.

 ------------------------------
 Time history function
 ------------------------------

-In the ``Tasks`` section, ``PackCollection`` tasks can be defined to collect time history information from fields.
+In the ``Tasks`` section, ``PackCollection`` tasks are defined to collect time history information from fields.
 Either the entire field or specified named sets of indices in the field can be collected.
-In this example, ``tractionCollection`` and ``displacementJumpCollection`` tasks are specified to output the local traction ``fieldName="traction"`` and relative displacement ``fieldName="localJump"`` on the fracture surface respectively.
+In this example, ``tractionCollection`` and ``displacementJumpCollection`` tasks are specified to output the local traction ``fieldName="traction"`` and relative displacement ``fieldName="localJump"`` on the fracture surface.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/ContactMechanics_SingleFracCompression_Base.xml
     :language: xml
     :start-after: <!-- SPHINX_TASKS -->
     :end-before: <!-- SPHINX_TASKS_END -->

-These two tasks are triggered using the ``Event`` management, where ``PeriodicEvent`` are defined for these recurring tasks.
+These two tasks are triggered using the ``Event`` management, with ``PeriodicEvent`` defined for these recurring tasks.
 GEOSX writes two files named after the string defined in the ``filename`` keyword and formatted as HDF5 files (displacementJump_history.hdf5 and traction_history.hdf5).
 The TimeHistory file contains the collected time history information from each specified time history collector.
 This information includes datasets for the simulation time, element center defined in the local coordinate system, and the time history information.
-Then, python script is prepared to access and easily plot any specified subset of the time history data for verification and visualization.
+Then, a Python script is used to access and plot any specified subset of the time history data for verification and visualization.

 -----------------------------------------------------------